albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 The `Object` class defines a method called `toString()` that is used to convert any object to a `String`.

-Any subclass can override a method defined in its parent class (or its ancestors) and provide a more appropriate version of the method.
+Any subclass can override a method defined in its parent class and provide a more appropriate version of the method.

 ```java
 package demo;